-With years of experience, I can now make pizza’s much easier than ever before.
+With years of experience, I can now make pizza much easier than ever before.

 Option: Use a large serving tray as your working surface for the dough.
 I prefer to use a large serving tray to keep the flour from flying all over the counter, and onto me.
 This method also works for me, making clean-up much faster.

 It’s BEST to partially bake the dough in the oven without pizza toppings for about 6 to 8 minutes.
-Then place pizza toppings on top and bake for additional 10 minutes, until the crust is crispy and golden brown.
-This will ensure the pizza crust will turn out well done and not mushy or under cooked in the middle.
+Then place pizza toppings on top and bake for an additional 10 minutes, until the crust is crispy and golden brown.
+This will ensure the pizza crust will turn out well done and not mushy or undercooked in the middle.

-Making Pizza is not as difficult as you may think.
+Making our broccoli tomato pesto pizza is not as difficult as you may think.
 Once you master the technique of making the crust, think about changing up the toppings.

 Swap out the pesto sauce for some of our Best Pizza Sauce, or try our Easy Kale and Spinach Pesto Sauce instead.

 Put a spin on pizza with some of your family’s favorite veggies!
 You may even enjoy our Fresh Asparagus Tomato and Cheese Pizza.